Skip to main content

 Terminal Color Schemes

 Terminal color schemes control the ANSI color palette used inside terminal panels: the foreground, background, and 16 ANSI colors that programs use for syntax highlighting, status output, and prompts.
-They're configured separately from the app theme under Settings → Appearance → Terminal.
+They're configured separately from the app theme, under Settings → Appearance → Terminal.

 Choosing a Color Scheme

 The color scheme picker is a two-column scrollable grid.
-Each card shows a mini terminal mockup rendered with the scheme's actual colors, displaying sample output like $ ls src/, $ git status, and test results so you can see how the scheme looks in practice.
+Each card shows a mini terminal mockup rendered with the scheme's actual colors, displaying sample output like $ ls src/, $ git status, and test results, so you can see how the scheme looks in practice.

 Match App Theme